tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 # Instruction
-To enable `Traffic Simulation`, please follow the steps below.
+To use `Traffic Simulation`, please follow the steps below.

 For the preparation, the following must be prepared: